 Most people probably think it’s too much hassle to rearrange their furniture.
 Why should you even consider it when you probably have a dozen other items on your to-do list?
-Believe it or not, there are several great benefits to rearranging your furniture to create a new and healthy space in your home or apartment.
+Believe it or not, there are several great benefits for why you need to rearrange your furniture to create a new and healthy space in your home or apartment.

 It took me months to figure out why coming home had become a bit irritating when I knew I wanted to be at home.
 It was my space filled with my things.
 Was I missing having a roommate?
 Heck no. (More power to you extroverted peeps who have roommates!)

 Not until I came down with a serious illness and my sister came to visit, did we get to the bottom of why my apartment stopped feeling like home to me.
-My sister is a master of stirring the pot – family pot, relationship pot, energy pot, rocking the boat pot – any pot you can think of, but I digress.
+My sister is a master of stirring the pot—energy pot, rocking-the-boat pot—any pot you can think of that needs to get changed up, but I digress.